Greed is not a quality that pleases God. Because greedy people make material things their god! In fact, it is just another form of idol worship.

 Beware of false teaching

 Greed is a sin and because of greed, false teachers/preachers will tell you lies to get your money.
-Do not be deceived because of the size of their congregation or their supporters.
+So do not be deceived by the size of their congregation or the number of supporters.
 Peter warned us about greedy preachers, aka ‘false teachers’.

 Are you greedy?

 I hope your answer to this question is NO!
-You can control your desires with the self-control given by the Holy Spirit.
-Your loving Father knew what you/we needed…thank you Jesus!
+In fact, you can control your desires with the self-control given by the Holy Spirit.
+So we can thank the Lord because our loving Father knew what we needed!

 God’s children should not be greedy